goatshriek/stumpless/INSTALL.md

 ## Windows Installer
-A simple `.msi` installer is provided that puts the DLL, `.lib`, and include headers into a Program Files folder.
+A simple `.msi` installer is provided that puts the DLL, `.lib`, and includes headers into a Program Files folder.
 Note that you may need to update search paths to locate these resources after installation, as the installer does not currently handle this.